 Do you have other examples of why context matters to translation?
 Feel free to leave a comment below.

-If you need want that technical perspective for see the Translation Review and Preview recording from the 2016 Tridion Developer Summit.
+For a technical perspective see the Translation Review and Preview recording from the 2016 Tridion Developer Summit.
 Technical readers might also appreciate knowing why your $variable will not work in Polish.

 *These are definitely not the original user stories but rather my attempt to create sticky ways to remember editorial review and translator preview.
 Credit for the original requirements and design go to Alexandra, Lars, Yuriy, and several other colleagues and predecessors.